 2. Eat local.
 Don’t buy beef or soy from South America, or you’re killing the rain forest.
 Avoid all products with palm oil.

 3. Forget hardwoods.
 And bamboo is not much better, but cob – or adobe – is making a comeback these days, if you’re building a new house.

 4. Ease up on the paper products.
 I’m not saying don’t use toilet paper, but we don’t need to grab a handful of paper towels every time we have a spill.

 Cell phones, tablets and laptops cause environmental and human damage of their own, but since most of us have them anyway, we can use them for most of the things we used to use paper for, like reading books and paying bills.

-Switch to a silicon period cup instead of tampons or pads.
+Switch to a rubber menstrual cup instead of tampons or pads.
 They are WAY easier, less messy, more comfortable, will save thousands of dollars and trees.

 5. Become less dependent on oil.
 Whether it means living in an intentional community that practices permaculture and produces more of its own stuff, or living in a “walkable” neighborhood, the less oil you use, the fewer trees will be chopped down to pump it to you (oh, and you’ll be cutting back on the second biggest cause of carbon emissions as a bonus).

 One response to “5 Simple Ways to Save Trees and Stop Deforestation”

 Sara, your write-up is revealing and right on point.
 It spells out clearly how the depletion of our forests is largely contributing to global warming.
 Bravo